-Fig plant is a deciduous shrub with 10-12m height and a smooth bark.(Al Snafi.,2017) with a profouse root growth extending deep upto 20ft.
+Fig plant is a deciduous shrub with 10-12m height and a smooth bark (Al Snafi.,2017) with a profouse root growth extending deep upto 20ft.
 Leaves are macrophyllous and palmate.
 Their flowers are of two types .
 One with edible fruit also called as long styled flowers and other with non edible fruit called as short styled flower (Rahmani and Aldebasi, 2017).
 Synconiumis a specialized fruit of fig plant that is a hollow structure containing many small flowers and seed called pips.
 Fruit is wrapped in a modified stem tissue ( Hussain et al.,2021)

 Nutritional Value:

 Fig is a great source of vitamins, minerals and organic acids.
 Figs are rich in carbohydrates containing 92% of it with glucose , fructose and sucrose.
 They are an important source of nutrition as they are fat and cholesterol free.
-More than 100 bioactive compounds and enzymes are isolated from it.(Pal ,2020)
+More than 100 bioactive compounds and enzymes are isolated from it(Pal ,2020).